-- The electrolyte consists of sulfuric acid.
-Do not attempt to disassemble the sensor. - Each sensor has a specified installation position on the main unit.
-Sensors will not function correctly if installed in the wrong location or not properly oriented.
+- Never disassemble the sensor.
+Electrochemical type sensors in particular contain hazardous electrolyte. - Each type of sensors has a specified installation position on the main unit.
+Sensors will not function correctly if they are installed in a wrong position or not properly oriented.
 Applying excessive force to install sensors may damage the sensor and main unit.
 It may also result in sensor failure. - The label indicating the gas name also constitutes an important part.
 Avoid damaging or fouling the label.
 Using while damaged may prevent the product from sampling gas correctly. - Do not press or peel off the silver label affixed to the sensor.
-Doing do may result in measurement performance that falls short of specifications. - Do not use any gas other than nitrogen (N2) as the balance gas for gas adjustment.
-Otherwise, reading errors will increase, preventing accurate measurement. - Do not expose to sudden pressure fluctuations.
-The reading will fluctuate briefly, preventing accurate measurement. - Do not subject the sampling tube or other pipes to positive or negative pressure.
-Applying pressure may cause the reading to fluctuate and trigger an alarm.
+The measurement performance would not meet the specifications above. - Do not use any gas other than nitrogen (N2) as the balance gas for gas adjustment.
+Otherwise, reading errors will increase, preventing accurate measurement. - Do not expose to sudden fluctuations of pressure of ambient air.
+The reading will fluctuate briefly and can trigger an alarm. - Do not subject the sampling tube or other pipes to positive or negative pressure.
+Applying pressure can cause the reading to fluctuate and trigger an alarm.
 If the reading changes, remove any pressure applied before resuming use.

-- Ambient temperatures and humidity can affect the sensor used to detect gas.
-They are also affected by interference from the gas being measured. - These factors may cause readings to fluctuate around zero. - The zero suppression function is designed to smooth out fluctuations around the zero level.
-Use this function to suppress fluctuation of the reading below the preset value (20.4 21.4 %) for the oxygen sensor) to give a zero reading (or 20.9 % for the oxygen concentration display). - ➤ The suppression function can be altered using the setup program sold separately.
-(The default setting is enabled.) - Following is not performed with the oxygen sensor, even if the zero follower function is enabled using the setup program sold separately. - ➤ The alarm setpoints indicated in the table above can be altered.
-However, the setpoint cannot be changed for those shown as "-".
+- The output of the sensor can be affected by ambient temperature and humidity.
+It can also be affected by interference gas. - Hence these factors may cause readings to fluctuate around zero (or 20.9 % for oxygen). - These factors may cause readings to fluctuate around zero. - The zero suppression function is intended to smooth out such fluctuations.
+This function suppresses fluctuation of the reading within preset values around zero (or 20.4 21.4 % for oxygen) to give a zero indication (or 20.9 % for oxygen). - The zero suppression function can be switched by using the setup program sold separately.
+(The default setting is [ON].) - ▶ The zero follower function is not performed with the oxygen sensor, even if the function is [ON]. - ➤ The alarm setpoints indicated in the table above are adjustable.
+However, the alarm setpoints shown as "-" are not adjustable.
 (Refer to '7-3-1 Setting alarm setpoints'.)